Career Development and

 In coaching, a variety of activities may be undertaken, such as talking, drawing, using coaching cards, role play, brainstorming, review of questionnaires that you filled in, or working within set coaching or leadership frameworks.
 What we do will depend on what you need and what you enjoy.

 We will meet in person or via Zoom.
 Individual coaching meetings usually last around one hour, and team coaching is typically half a day at a time.
 The exact process isn't fixed, in our initial discussion we will discuss exactly what would work for you.
-Face to face meetings usually take place in comfortable private surroundings in the beautiful village of Cropwell Butler in Nottinghamshire.

 What about psychometric testing?

 Psychometric testing is about measuring a person's psychology.
-I'm afraid that I'm not a fan.
-Such testing assumes that human traits can be measured, but it is my view that being human is infinitely complex and many things are simply not possible to measure.
-Further, how one responds to the questionnaires will vary day to day and situation to situation, so I simply don't think that a questionnaire can have much useful to say about a human being as a whole.
-I also don't think that it is useful to know that a person is of a certain type, as that risk pigeon-holing people instead of allowing people to choose who they want to be or develop new traits an abilities.
+Such testing assumes that human traits can be measured, but the complexity of being human may not be reducible to a number or type.
+Further, how one responds to the questionnaires will vary day to day and situation to situation, and assigning someone a type risks pigeon-holing people instead of allowing them to choose who they want to be or develop new traits an abilities.

 Instead of psychometric testing, I use questioning, discussion, word lists, or pictures as a way of finding out what you are like.
 These are then individual to you, and don't in any way measure you or assess you or compare you to other people.
-I believe that this is a better approach as it is less judgemental and encourages reflection and growth rather than pigeon-holing you into a type for the rest of eternity.
+I believe that this is a better approach as it is less judgemental and encourages reflection and growth.

 Is coaching for me?